 Syntax of “COUNTIFS” function: =COUNTIFS (Criteria_Range1, Criteria1,Criteria_Range2,Range2)

-Let’s take an example and understand how we can find duplicate items in combined columns In Microsoft Excel 2010 & 2013.
+Let’s take an example and understand how we can find duplicate items in combined columns in Microsoft Excel.

 Example: – We have a list of names in range A2:A28, in which one name is entered many times.
 We need to find all the names which are entered more than once.